corsen2000/vim-mode-tutor/tour.md

 # Welcome To Vim Mode Tutor
 Vim is a powerful and popular editor.
 It so popular that many other editors have a vim mode.
 Vim mode is a subset of vim and allows you to integrate the power of vim with the abilities of the other editor.
-This tour teaches and helps you practice using the features of vim that are often found in the vim mode of other editors.
+This tour teaches you how to use vim mode and helps you practice using the features of vim that are often found in the vim mode of other editors.

 ## 3 modes of vim
-* command mode - used to enter commands and navigate a file
+* command mode - used to enter commands and navigate within a file
   * [escape] - enter command mode with the escape key
 * insertion mode - used to enter text
   * i - enter insertion mode (from command mode) at the cursor location